publicocean0/bon/README.md

 * 1) BON is a more performant protocol, it uses less space for the object rappresentation.
 In addition, is designed for being more general-purpose and not targetted to a specific application.

-* 2) BON is has a completely recursive definition: in this way you can use few memory for reading or writing object and using Binary class utility, you can also embed in the binary data custom data structures.
+* 2) BON has a completely recursive definition: in this way you can use few memory for reading or writing object or manipulatin it on the fly.
+Using Binary class utility, you can also embed in the binary or custom data structures or another object binary calling BON in nested way.

 * 3) BON is simply extendable adding other types for converting in automatic way custom structures.